flipperdevices/flipperzero-firmware/README.md

 * enter_bootloader()
 * delay_miliseconds()

-Following functions are part of serial_io.h header for convenience, however, user does not have to strictly follow function signatures, as there are not directly call from library.
+Following functions are part of serial_io.h header for convenience, however, user does not have to strictly follow function signatures, as there are not called directly from library.

 * serial_init()
 * serial_deinit()